Long form. Nonlinear timelines. Because relationships are complicated.

 Day 1413 (September of the fourth year)

 When we break up, I make sure to keep my dream apartment.
-It’s like an entity with open arms waiting for me, even if my bookshelves seem a little bare.
-Every time I come home, I stand in the middle of the living room surrounded by a peninsula of windows and do an internal Sound of Music twirl.
+It’s like an entity with open arms waiting for me, even if my bookshelves seem a little bare after the gutting de-combining of books.
+Once I live alone, every time I come home, I stand in the middle of the living room surrounded by a peninsula of windows and do an internal Sound of Music twirl.